Legal Help after a Public Event Injury

 Public events bring people together in shared spaces, but certain areas pose higher risks for injuries than others.
 Understanding these potential danger zones can help you stay alert and cautious while still enjoying the event.
 Let's look at the most common places where injuries occur at public gatherings in Colorado.

-• Seating areas: Approximately 18% of injuries at Colorado venues involve seating-related accidents, including falls between rows, collapsing chairs, or injuries from broken seating components.
+Seating areas: A large percentage of injuries at Colorado venues involve seating-related accidents, including falls between rows, collapsing chairs, or injuries from broken seating components.

-• Concession and vendor areas: Spilled food and drinks create slip hazards, while hot food items can cause burns.
-These areas see roughly 12% of all event injuries, according to Colorado venue insurance claims data.
+Concession and vendor areas: Spilled food and drinks create slip hazards, while hot food items can cause burns.

 Who Can Be Held Liable if You Have Been Injured?